 James Clark (Jack) Davis was truly dedicated to education, compiling a remarkable thirty-plus year resume in the state of Nevada as a teacher, principal, college professor, and administrator.
 Davis earned his B.A. from UNR, followed by both a Master's degree in Elementary Education and a Doctorate in Education from Stanford University.
-Beginning in the fall of 1971, Dr. Davis was chosen to serve as Executive Vice President of the newly formed Western Nevada Community College.
+Beginning in July, 1972, Dr. Davis was chosen to serve as Executive Vice President of the Western Nevada Community College.

 "WNCC differs from the University (Nevada) in a way which provides a schedule that allows people to register for classes at almost any time during the year.
 Also, our requirements aren't so stringent and we offer occupational opportunities in education and training." - Jack Davis, January 1974